 - 2nd generation packaging systems: express the HIV gag, pol, rev, and tat genes all from a single packaging plasmid such aspsPAX2.

 - 3rd generation packaging systems: express gag and pol from one packaging plasmid and rev from another, such aspMDLg/pRRE and pRSV-Rev. 3rd generation packaging systems DO NOT express tat.
 Third generation lentiviral systems are considered safer than second generation systems, but may be more difficult to use because they require transfection with four separate plasmids in order to create functional lentiviral particles.

 IMPORTANT : A 3rd generation transfer plasmid can be used with a 2nd generation packaging system, but a 2nd generation transfer plasmid cannot be used with a 3rd generation packaging system.

 What is the difference between a lentivirus and a retrovirus?

 Lentiviruses are a subtype of retrovirus.
-From an experimental standpoint the main difference between lentiviruses and standard retroviruses (gamma-retroviruses) is that lentiviruses are capable of infecting non-dividing and actively dividing cell types whereas standard retroviruses can only infect mitotically active cell types.
+From an experimental standpoint the main difference between lentiviruses and standard retroviruses (γ-retroviruses) is that lentiviruses are capable of infecting non-dividing and actively dividing cell types whereas standard retroviruses can only infect mitotically active cell types.
 This means that lentiviruses can infect a greater variety of cell types than retroviruses.

-Due to the long terminal repeats found in lentiviral vectors, we recommend using a strain that reduces the frequency of homologous recombination of unstable regions, such as Invitrogen Stbl3™ or NEB Stable cells.
+Due to the long terminal repeats found in lentiviral plasmids, we recommend using a strain that reduces the frequency of homologous recombination of unstable regions, such as Invitrogen Stbl3™ or NEB Stable cells.
 This will ensure that the repeats will be maintained and often results in a greater yield of DNA.
-However, if the vector contains a Gateway cassette containing the ccdB gene, a ccdB survival strain is necessary.
+However, if the plasmid contains a Gateway cassette containing the ccdB gene, a ccdB survival strain is necessary.

 What cell line should be used in order to produce lentivirus?